Kamp Theorem for Pomset Languages of Higher Dimensional Automata: Omitted proofs

 \subsection{The same-event relation $\relation$}

 When translating \fo formulas from pomsets to ST-sequences, a key difficulty is that first-order variables contain very different information in those two representations.
 In an \fo formula evaluated over a pomset~$P$, a variable $x$ is interpreted as an element $p \in P$ of the pomset, i.e., an event.
-However, for an $\fok{k}$ formula evaluated over ST-sequences, a variable $x$ is interpreted as a letter $U \in \stset{k}$.
+However, for an $\fok{k}$ formula evaluated over ST-sequences, a variable $x$ is interpreted as a position in the sequence, labeled by a letter $U \in \stset{k}$.
 Each such letter contains several events (up to $k$, the dimension of the language), but it also contains only a small portion of those events.
-As seen in \Cref{fig-var-poms-to-st}, the event $a$ of the pomset depicted on the left spans over 4 letters of the ST-sequence on the right.
+As seen in the example below, the event $a$ of the pomset depicted on the left spans over 4 letters of the ST-sequence on the right.

 Thus, to keep track of events in an ST-sequence, we will use pairs $(x,i)$ where $x$ is a first-order variable, selecting one starter/terminator in the ST-sequence; and $i$ is the position of the event that we are currently tracking in this starter/terminator.
 Note that, since we are interested in pomsets of dimension $\leq k$, there are only finitely many possible values for $1 \leq i \leq k$.
-Since the same event may span over several starters/terminators, it may be the case that two different pairs $(x,i)$ and $(y,j)$ designate the same event, as in the example below:
+Since the same event may span several starters/terminators, it may be the case that two different pairs $(x,i)$ and $(y,j)$ designate the same event, as in the example below:

 Hence, we will need to use the \defs{same-event relation} $(x,i) \relation (y,j)$, which is true if and only if the $i$-th event of the evaluation of $x$ is the $j$-th event of the evaluation of $y$.
 This is the same idea as in the proof of \Cref{lemma:mso_translation} found in~\cite{AmraneBFF24}; however, we will need to show that this relation $\relation$ can actually be defined using only first order formulas.
-We do so in \Cref{lem-sim-FO}, by providing an counter-free automaton recognizing it.
+We do so in \Cref{lem-sim-FO}, by providing a counter-free automaton recognizing it.
 Counter-free automata are restrictions of finite state automata whose languages are first-order definable.

 \begin{definition}[\cite{McNaughton71}, Counter-Free Automata] Let $ \calA = (\alphabet, Q, q_0, F, \delta) $ be a deterministic finite-state automaton. $ \calA $ is \defs{counter-free} if there exists a positive integer $ n $ such that for any non-empty word $ w \in \alphabet^* $ and for any state $q \in Q$, the state-transition function satisfies the following equality: $\delta(q, w^n) = \delta(q, w^{n+1})$. \end{definition}